arkatebi/OpenWorld-problem/README.md

 python Count_genes -I1=sp_list.txt -I2=sprot_files.txt -O=sprot_genes.stat
 ```
 It will behave the same way as described above.
+##### Warning
+The UniProtKB/SwissProt files are huge in size.
+Running this program
+for the first time, without having those files already stored in the
+workspace, will automatically download the files and that will take
+a substantial amount of time.

 #### Generate Graphs for the Gene Counts